When my hope starts eroding, I turn to a river. I want to stand on its banks, kneel down, drink deep.

 One of the most evocative images in Scripture for me has long been the picture of a river of life flowing from the throne of God in Revelation 22.
 The waters are clear as crystal.
 They flow with restorative powers, a sustaining force that cleanses and renews.

 When I was commissioned to design a stained glass window for the facade of a building housing a Christian non-profit with a global reach, I decided to draw on the imagery of the river of life in Revelation because the leaves of the trees growing along its banks are “for the healing of the nations.”

-When North Greenville University asked to adapt the design for installation on their campus, they proposed positioning it above an entrance.
+Although the initial commission was conceptualized and the drawings completed, the project was never realized.
+North Greenville University asked to adapt the design for installation on their campus.
+They proposed positioning it above a doorway.
 In this arrangement the river flows over everyone who walks through the doors of the building, becoming a metaphor for baptism, spiritual birth, and new life.

 Life in the Water

-In his commentary on Genesis, Walter Brueggemann suggests that the rivers in Genesis, Ezekiel and Revelation all “attest to the gift of life which may overcome every fracture.”
-In our fractured world, these are healing waters.
-They’re resurrection waters.
+In his commentary on Genesis, Walter Brueggemann suggests that the rivers in Genesis, Ezekiel, and Revelation all “attest to the gift of life which may overcome every fracture.”
+These are healing waters—resurrection waters.